10. Quality Requirements

 Motivation

-Since quality requirements will have a lot of influence on architectural decisions you should know for every stakeholder what is really important to them, concrete and measurable.
+Since quality requirements will have a lot of influence on architectural decisions you should know what qualities are really important for your stakeholders, in a specific and measurable way.

 Examples

-10.1 Quality Requirements
+10.1 Quality Requirements Overview

 Content